hjk41/Remmy/README.md

 tinyrpc is a simple RPC library.
 The communication layer can be implemented with any network library.

-Currently, we suport MPI and boost::asio.
+Currently, we suport ASIO and ZeroMQ as the network layer.

-Current implementation uses C++11 threads and locks, so you need a new compiler to compile the code.
+Current implementation uses C++14, so you need a new compiler to compile the code.

-Tested on both Linux and Windows (Visual Studio 2015).
+Tested on both Linux and Windows (Visual Studio 2017).

 Programming interface
 =======